 Other Green Changes

-Once you have the outer shell of your sustainable shipping container home complete, you can then go on to change some of the things inside, in a similar way to how you would in any other house.
+Once you have the outer shell of your sustainable home complete, you can then go on to change some of the things inside, in a similar way to how you would in any other house.
 These changes can include:

 - Using low energy lightbulbs